 Once Ofgem or NIAUR accepts your request, ACM will need (at the most) a few days to process your request.

-So it is possible that I will not have a new code from 1st of April onwards?
+So it is possible that I will not have a new code from January 2020 onwards?

 That is possible.
 However, ACM will consider that the initiation of the “Change Member State” request for re-registration fulfils the market participant’s obligation to submit the registration form to a national regulatory authority prior to entering into a wholesale energy market transaction which needs to be reported pursuant to Article 9(4) of REMIT.

 Does ACM have any additional requirements that we would need to meet?